sebuelias/CS50_Notes/Week 4 - Memory/inDepthNotes.md

 ## File Pointers
 FILE* is a pointer to a file.
 These files store data for read and write purposes.
 Files contain persistent data, which is data that still exists after the program ends.

-File manipulation methods exist in the stdio library.
-Each method, except fopen() requires an argument, fopen() gets the file pointer.

 ### fopen()
 Opens the file and gives it a file pointer.
 This pointer will be used as an argument in other file methods.
 After an fopen() call, make sure the pointer isn't set to NULL.

 	FILE *file_var = fopen("filename", "r/w/a") //either r or w or a
 r is for read, so the file is read-only
-w is for write, write-only which overwrites any data in file a is for append, to append data to end of file
+w is for write, write-only which overwrites all data in the file
+a is for append, to append data to the end of the file

 ### fclose()
 This method closes the files

 	fclose(*file_var)
-Once a file is closed, no other file methods can be applied to it (except fopen)
+Once a file is closed, no other file methods can be applied (except fopen)

 ### fgetc()
 This gets the next character of the file and stores it in a variable, but the fopen must have a "r" designation.
 It reads content from the file pointer